adambard/learnxinyminutes-docs/racket.html.markdown

 ; Sequences

 ; Exceptions
-; To catch an exception, use the with-handlers form
-; To throw an exception use raise
+; To catch an exception, use the "with-handlers" form ; To throw an exception use "raise"
 (with-handlers
     ([(lambda (v) (equal? v "infinity"))
       (lambda (exn) +inf.0)])